Avantis-Labs/avantis_trader_sdk/docs/source/usage.rst

 - The skew impact spread is expressed as a percentage and represents the expected price movement due to the imbalance between long and short positions.
 - For example, a skew impact spread of 0.5% for a long position means that the price is expected to increase by 0.5% due to the skew between long and short positions.
+- For example, a negative skew impact spread for a long position means that the price is expected to decrease by the specified percentage due to the skew between long and short positions.
+This can give better entry prices for long positions.
+- This method is used with the ``get_price_impact_spread`` and ``get_opening_price_impact_spread`` method to calculate the expected price movement due to the opening of a new position.

 get_opening_price_impact_spread
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^